 - Research interests and supervision areas

 From a single page of a GCSE textbook about the murder of Oscar Romero, my theological formation has been primarily in dialogue with Latin American theologians.
 On completion of my undergraduate studies, I travelled to Lima, Peru to explore liberation theologies, spending time with priests, religious sisters and community workers.
 I returned to Argentina to complete doctoral studies, learning from Latin American women theologians and their struggle against violence.
 I participated in the Teologanda network of women theologians, predominantly from the Roman Catholic Church, and presented a paper at their first Congreso in 2008.
 I worked with three women from Uruguay and Argentina to develop a journal article from our papers, all of which explored women’s experience of, and resistance to, everyday violence.
 My eventual doctoral focus on theologies of marriage was unexpected and opened up a relatively under-researched area within feminist theologies.
-I am currently developing my thesis into a book, which will bring into critical dialogue Argentine and English contexts of domestic violence and Catholic and Protestant theologies of marriage.
+My book, Reimagining Theologies of Marriage in Contexts of Domestic Violence (2018) brings into critical dialogue Argentine and English contexts of domestic violence and Catholic and Protestant theologies of marriage.

 With David Holgate, a former colleague at STETS in Salisbury, I wrote an introductory guide to contextual biblical interpretation; which is being used as part of the Methodist Church’s new local preachers and worship leaders training course, and featured in Preach magazine’s book club series.

 I am interested in supervising doctoral dissertations on the following areas: